Fire at Wisconsin anti-abortion office investigated as arson - KTVZ

 Fire at Wisconsin anti-abortion office investigated as arson

 MADISON, Wis.
-(AP) — Police say arson investigators are probing a fire inside the headquarters of anti-abortion group Wisconsin Family Action, where someone had spray-painted a message outside.
-Madison police spokeswoman Stephanie Fryer told the Wisconsin State Journal that the fire was reported shortly after 6 a.m.
-Sunday.
-It wasn’t immediately clear who vandalized the building, but the message “If abortions aren’t safe than you aren’t either” was spray-painted on the building.
+(AP) — Vandals struck an anti-abortion group’s office in Wisconsin, apparently setting a fire after a Molotov cocktail thrown into the building failed to ignite.
+A message was also spray-painted on the outside of the Wisconsin Family Action headquarters in Madison that said: “If abortions aren’t safe then you aren’t either.”
+Police say the fire that was spotted shortly after 6 a.m.
+Sunday is being investigated as arson.
 The lobbying group’s president, Julaine Appling, said she considers the fire a “direct threat” given that it happened just a few days after a draft U.S. Supreme Court opinion was leaked that suggested the court may soon overturn the landmark Roe v.
 Wade decision that legalized abortion.
+Police planned a Monday afternoon news conference.

 Comments